 b) On this plan, trees are marked with tree like symbols.
 The ends of each tread are marked with triangles as is the southern embankment of the Parterre immediately to the east and the west of the bottom Giant Step.
 Their meaning is unknown.

 Only two copies of the Pepys Plan are known to survive.
 One is held by the Pepys Library in Cambridge.
 The other was discovered by Derek Howse in the collections of the Greenwich Local History Library (which was later merged with the Borough Museum to form the Greenwich Heritage Centre which was later reconstituted as Royal Greenwich Heritage Trust).
-The Plan was drawn with south at the top and is provided with a distance scale.
-It is an unusual hybrid of plan view and bird's eye view, the viewpoint for the latter being an imaginary elevated position to the north of the Queen's House.
-The Parterre is shown in perspective rather than as a plan view and for this reason, the east and west Parterre banks do not run parallel to each other as might be expected.
+The Plan is an unusual hybrid of plan view and bird's eye view, the viewpoint for the latter being an imaginary elevated position to the north of the Queen's House which is at the bottom.
+The Parterre is shown in perspective view and for this reason, the east and west Parterre banks do not run parallel to each other as might otherwise be expected.

 The catalogue entry for the 1693 Plan states it was drawn by Joel Gascoin (Gascoyne?).
 Although his name does not appear to be present on the Plan itself, the form of the compass rose is similar to those on other plans he is known to have drawn.
 It also has a typically elaborate Cartouche.The Plan has misshapen features in common with the Samuel Travers Plan of 1695: the Parterre on both having been drawn lopsided and not properly centred on Blackheath Avenue.
 It would seem therefore that Travers copied some elements from the earlier plan.

 The Woodlands Plan came to the Borough of Greenwich in the early 1970s from the collection of the Blackheath antiquary Alan Roger Martin.
 It is the only known copy and is now in the care of Royal Greenwich Heritage Trust.
-Its earlier provenance is unknown as is the surveyor, purpose date and meaning of some of the symbols used.
+Its earlier provenance is unknown as is the surveyor, purpose, date and meaning of some of the symbols used.
 It was named 'The Woodlands Plan' by Land Use Consultants in their 1999 report on Greenwich Park as a way of identifying a nameless plan and the name has stuck.
 It takes its name from Woodlands House which is where the Local History Library was located at the time.
-The presence of the new road at the bottom of the Plan suggests a date of 1695 or later.
+The presence of the 'New Road' at the bottom of the Plan (cropped in the copy below) suggests a date of 1695 or later.

 As noted above, Boreman's unaudited financial accounts for the period 1 September 1661 to 10 June 1662 (SP29/56/39.1) state fourteen coppices were constructed.
 The audited accounts (E351/3428) however state that there were sixteen.
 The number of sixteen is confirmed by him in his second set of unaudited accounts (SP29/116/14) which begin as follows: